djmattyg007/WebFramework/README.txt

   present.
 - Cache.
 Currently there is no way to programmatically evict entries from the cache, and expiry times for cache entries are not actually used.
+- Translation.
+Currently all strings are hard-coded to English.

 Contributions